affinidi/affinidi-cli/README.md

 ## `affinidi whoami`

-Returns user's subject and principalId from his active session
+Returns user's subject, projects, and token details from the current session.

 ```
 USAGE